sdiehl/wiwinwlh/tutorial.md

 type tag since there is no way to recover the type from the tag as all constructor simply use the sequence (0, 1, 2, ...).
 The tag is used to discriminate cases in pattern matching.
 The builtin ``dataToTag#`` can  be used to pluck off the tag for an arbitrary datatype.
+This is used in some cases when desugaring pattern matches.

 ```haskell
 dataToTag# :: a -> Int#